-- A. Definition: A type of non-permanent, sign that is located on private property that can be displayed for a limited duration of time and is not intended to be a permanent display. - B. Regulations: - Small temporary signs may be permitted in the right-of-way on sidewalks in the C and CF districts subject to all applicable standards of this ordinance, but shall be removed at the close of business each day.
+Definition A type of non-permanent sign that is located on private property that can be displayed for a limited duration of time and is not intended to be a permanent display, but excluding window signs.
+General Regulations

+A. Small temporary signs may be permitted in the right-of-way on sidewalks in the CS, C and CF districts subject to all applicable standards of this ordinance, but shall be removed at the close of business each day.